A Short Introduction to Cosmology and its Current Status: Weak lensing

 Consider now an extended object and measure the angular position of two points, A and B, on that object.
 The observed separation between the two points is given by

 where we have Taylor expanded the last two terms and have defined the resulting Hessian matrix

 where $\kappa$ is the convergence and $\gamma_i$ is the shear.

 The convergence and shear will affect an extended object in different ways.
 To see this, consider an object with an intensity profile $I({\vec \theta})$.
-We can work out the observed flux, $F_{\rm o}$ in terms of the true flux, $F$
+We can work out the observed flux, $F_{\rm o}$ to linear order, in terms of the true flux, $F$

+where we have assumed that $\kappa$ is constant over the source.
 Thus we see that the convergence changes the brightness of the source.